thehyve/delphyne/docs/delphyne_template.rst

 **8.2.
 Write transformations in SQL**

-SQL transformations are described in :ref:`transformations:Raw SQL`.
+SQL transformations are described in :ref:`transformations:Raw SQL transformations`.

 .. note::
    SQL transformations require source data to be loaded in the database.